suusanp/stealth-health/m1/case_study.md

 "An individual must be able to challenge your organization’s compliance with the fair information principles.
 They should address their challenge to the person in your organization who is accountable for compliance with PIPEDA." - PIPEDA Fair Information Principle 10 – Challenging Compliance

-As mentioned in the Accountability section, Fitbit does not identify a designated privacy official to whom users can direct their privacy concerns.
-Little documention is provided by Fitbit in regards to privacy, so I looked instead to Google's extensive documentation.
+As mentioned in the Accountability section, Fitbit does not name a designated privacy official to whom users can direct their privacy concerns, but they do provide contact information to their DPO.
+Whether or not users can challenge PIPEDA compliance through the DPO is unclear.

 After thorough review of Google's Privacy Policy and Terms of Service, as well as navigating through Google Help Center using keywords "Privacy", "PIPEDA", "Challenging Compliance", "OPC", and many others, I was unable to find any information on how to challenge Google's compliance with PIPEDA.
 A Google search yielded no such information either.
 In fact, there is no instruction on how to contact Google about privacy, or challenge Google's compliance with *any* privacy regulation.

 Google fails to "tell complainants about their avenues of recourse" as required by Principle 10.
 The Principle also requires companies to "include [the] organization’s own complaint procedures, along with those related to industry associations, regulatory bodies and the OPC" which Google is in clear violation of.

 ## 4. Conclusions
 ### 4.1 Summary